 - Unilever is reaping the benefits of using AWS in increased speed at which marketing campaigns can be made and so forth.

 - You can go through an exhaustive case study of Netflix on how it used AWS to grow massively in its game.

-- Without the added cost of maintaining a separate datacenter Kellogg uses multiple AWS availability zones which provides high availability.
+- Without the added cost of maintaining a separate data center Kellogg uses multiple AWS availability zones which provide high availability.

 - GE achieved a whopping 52% reduction in overall ownership cost by migrating over half of its core applications to AWS